 Early last year, Chelsea Raine put her passion for writing and “thing” for vampires to work, starting the first in what will be a series of four vampire romance novels.
 “On Jan.
 27 last year, I started writing,” she said.
 Since then, she’s completed two novels and is working on a third novel and a script for a film adaptation of her first book, she said.

 When ChesterFest returns to the Village Green next month, so too will a host of artisans and crafters that will tempt festival goers with their varied wares.
 Kay Braswell, of Chester, and Jean Alvis, of Quinton, Va., are two of the more than 140 vendors who will set up shop at ChesterFest this year.

-The Chesterfield County/Colonial Heights Crime Solvers program needs the community’s help to identify and catch a young male who robbed the 7-Eleven at 9700 Jefferson Davis Highway on Sunday, April 18.
+The Chesterfield County/Colonial Heights Crime Solvers program needs help to identify and find a man who robbed Chubby’s at 10220 Midlothian Turnpike on Wednesday, June 6, at about 10 p.m.

 BROOKSHIRE DR 8/12 Ravensdale.
 The victim awoke to the sound of his front door being forced open.
 Upon leaving his bedroom, he was confronted by the known suspect, who threatened to assault the victim with a bad.
 One of the subjects, accompanying the suspect, displayed a handgun and used it to carve graffiti on one of the walls.